Ipstenu/varnish-http-purge/readme.txt

 All of these VCLs work with this plugin.

+= Can I filter things to add special URLs? =

+Yes!

+* `vhp_home_url` - Change the home URL (default is `home_url()`)
+* `vhp_purge_urls` - Add additional URLs to what will be purged
+* `varnish_http_purge_events` - Add a specific event to trigger a page purge
+* `varnish_http_purge_events_full` - Add a specific event to trigger a full site purge
+* `varnish_http_purge_schema` - Allows you to change the schema (default is http)

+I strongly urge you to use the last one with caution.
+If you trigger a full site purge too often, you'll obviate the usefulness of caching!

 = I added in an event to purge on and it's not working =

 If you're using `varnish_http_purge_events` then you have to make sure your event spits out a post ID.

 If you don't have a post ID and you still need this, add it to *both* `varnish_http_purge_events_full` and `varnish_http_purge_events` - but please use this with caution, otherwise you'll be purging everything all the time, and you're a terrible person.

+= Hey, don't you work at DreamHost?
+Is this Official or DreamHost only? =

+Yes I do, and yes and no. This plugin is installed by default for _all_ DreamPress installs on DreamHost, and I maintain it for DreamHost, but it was not originally an official DH plugin which means I will continue to support all users to the best of my ability.

 == Changelog ==

+== 4.0 ==
+* Allow filter for `home_url()`
+* Update readme with list of filters.
+* Added wp-cli commands to flush specific URLs and wildcards
+* Command line broken due to https://github.com/wp-cli/wp-cli/issues/3315

+= 3.9.3 =
+* Update Documentation and Readme

 = 3.9.2 =
 * Change purge notice so it can be dismissed.